Artistic Director

 E‑mail: matthew@te-deum.org

-As an orchestral conductor, Dr. Shepard currently serves as the Interim Director of Orchestras at Illinois State University and has led notable ensembles such as The Philharmonia of Greater Kansas City, the Kansas City Civic Orchestra, and the Kansas City Baroque.
+As an orchestral conductor, Dr. Shepard recently served as the Interim Director of Orchestras at Illinois State University and has led notable ensembles such as The Philharmonia of Greater Kansas City, the Kansas City Civic Orchestra, and the Kansas City Baroque.
 He has previously served as orchestra director at Benedictine College and conductor of the University of Illinois Philharmonia Orchestra.

 Dr. Shepard’s musical journey began in woodwinds and voice.
-He holds an undergraduate degree from William Jewell College, two master’s degrees in both choral and orchestral conducting from the University of Missouri-Kansas City Conservatory of Music and Dance, and a doctorate from the University of Illinois, where he held teaching assistantships for both choral and orchestral ensembles.
+He holds an undergraduate degree from William Jewell College, two master’s degrees from the University of Missouri-Kansas City Conservatory of Music and Dance, studying both choral and orchestral conducting, and earned a doctorate from the University of Illinois, where he held teaching assistantships for the symphonic choir, chamber chair, and orchestra.
 His additional conducting studies include fellowships at the Conductors Institute at Bard College Conservatory under Maestro Leon Botstein and the Oregon Bach Festival Composers Institute.